 A new tag means a new registration number for your pet.

-If your pet has passed away, or if you and your pets have left Whitehorse or your pets have been re-homed, complete the Change your Pet's Whitehorse Registration Details form and we will update your pet's records.
+If your pet has passed away, or if you and your pets have moved or left Whitehorse or your pets have been re-homed, complete the Change your Pet's Whitehorse Registration Details form and we will update your pet's records.
 Please remember to include your animal registration number.
 You will no longer receive a registration renewal letter for those pets.

-If your cat or dog is no longer living with you please update Council via email at email@example.com.
+If your cat or dog is no longer living with you please contact Council so we can update your pet's records.
 You may be eligible for a pet registration refund if your dog or cat has passed away or you have moved away from the municipality with your pets.
 Requests for refunds must be submitted prior to 30 June in the same registration payment year.
 Please remember to include your animal registration number in the email.